The purpose of this article is to clear up issues with casting in C++.

 reinterpret_cast<T>

 Whenever possible, avoid using any casting.
-Conversion is preferable.
+Explicit conversion is preferable.

-Use C++ uniform initialization syntax whenever possible to avoid implicit conversions.
+Use C++ uniform initialization syntax and auto whenever possible to avoid implicit conversions.

-During code reviews, be especially suspicious of casts and require documentation demonstrating the need.
+During code reviews, be especially suspicious of casts and require good comments or documentation demonstrating the need.
+Polymorphism is a reasonable justification.

-If casting is unavoidable, then justify the decision with a well-written comment block next to every cast or group of casts.
+If casting is unavoidable, then justify the decision with well-written comment blocks next to every cast or group of casts.

 Don’t ever use C-style casts!